 Essays or other equivalent written assignments to a total of 1,500 words demonstrating an understanding of core elements of the course material.

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 You will not have formal examinations but you may be asked to write assignments, such as question prompt responses, or you might opt to write an essay.
-Our assessments are flexible to suit the course and the student.
+Our assessments are flexible to suit the course and you.

 Reading and resources will vary according to the specific topics covered in the module.
-Students considering the module may find the following anthology helpful:
+If you are considering the module you may find the following anthology helpful:

 - Peter Singer (ed.), Applied Ethics (Oxford and New York: Oxford University Press, 1986)